Financial Aid Information

 • Loans must be released in two or more disbursements.

-• No check will be released prior to the census date.
+• No refund will be released prior to the census date.

 • First-time borrower’s loans will not be disbursed to Galveston College until 30 days after the first day of class.

-• According to Federal guidelines, Galveston College has 14 business days to distribute refund checks to the student from the disbursement date.
+• According to Federal guidelines, Galveston College has 14 business days to distribute refunds to the student from the disbursement date.

 • Only hours competed at Galveston College will be taken in to consideration to determine grade level loan eligibility.